0xhanyuu/morse-code-interpreter/README.md

 Running the executable, it will prompt you for input, and the formatting is as follows:

-The morse code sequences must be delimited with a space in order to be recognised, e.g. `.... . .-.. .-.. ---`, and spaces can be written using `/` in between these sequences.
+The morse code sequences must be delimited with a space in order to be recognised, e.g. `--... --...`.

-## Notes:
+## Features:

-This version does not have support for full alphanumeric characters yet - it only uses the alphabet, and a forward slash can be used to denote a space.
+- Full alphanumeric support.

+- Spaces can be written using the `/` character to separate words.

+- Any erroneous output will be caught and padded with a `?` character.

+- The program will now continue to prompt for input until the user explicitly sends `quit` to terminate the program, allowing to send many morse code sequences to translate after another without inconvenience.